yosoyjay/cyclecloud-llm/README.md

 This will provision:
 - A resource group
 - A virtual network and default subnet
-- A storage account and container configured to work with CycleCloud (no hierarchical namespace) and access to your local machine and the newly provisioned virtual network
+- A storage account and container configured to work with CycleCloud (without hierarchical namespace) and access to your local machine and the newly provisioned virtual network
 - A user managed identity with the role of `Contributor` on the resource group which will be assigned to compute nodes to allow them to access the storage account or other Azure resources
 - A VM with CycleCloud installed which will provide administrative access through a web browser and SSH